 The idea behind planning a trip to Walt Disney World has come full circle in the last 5 years, and it’s getting more and more difficult to find the “perfect time” to be in Florida without having to deal with huge crowds, school groups or events that close down our favorite parks.
-As Disney starts to plot out the 2018 schedule, which will be released in early summer, we have a few ideas to help with your trip planning for next year.
+As Disney starts to plot out the 2020 schedule, which was released in early summer, we have a few ideas to help with your trip planning for next year.

 First half is still heavy from folks who stay over from the holidays.
 The second half of the month is pretty light but watch out for Martain Luther King Day.
 So many people pack into the parks for this long weekend.

 The first half of February is fairly light, with a few random dates to look out for.
 In the beginning of the month, you will want to be cautious around Madri Gras.
 Avoid President’s Day Weekend.
 It is very busy, especially with it overlapping so many longer winter breaks.

 MARCH DISNEY CROWDS

 During the first week of March, crowds are relatively light.
 Watch out for Epcot during the opening weekend of the Flower and Garden Festival.
 The rest of the month you should expect heavy crowds as Spring Break starts.

 Expect the crowds to the be the worst at the end of the month, Easter is April 12th and crowds will be extremely heavy for the holiday.

 Second Half is perfect, as it’s great weather with no holidays scheduled and all the kids are back from march break

 Low crowds throughout the month, but the heat is starting to get up there.
 Towards the end of the month, local schools start to let out as well as college kids.